durancha/Water-Data-Project/README.md

 # Water-Data-Project
-Dig-Deep project to visualize and process water quality data in the US Project and the below description produced in collaboration with Dr. Gasteyer.
-All coding for the project is my sole authorship.
+Dig-Deep project to visualize and process water quality data in the US.

+**Project and the below description produced in collaboration with Dr. Gasteyer.
+All coding for the project is my sole authorship. **

 Data for to be collected for the United States Water and Sanitation Hygiene Dashboard